 Another stone, polished smooth by handling, appears to have been some form of a charm.

 Some of the artifacts are made of stone common to Montana.
 One, experts have decided is stone common to Alaska.

 Like the time he stumbled across the ox yoke.
-This yoke, brought from Ireland, was being sold at auction among effects gathered in the years by George Meighen, a neighbour.
+This yoke, brought from Ireland, was being sold at auction among effects gathered over the years by George Meighen, a neighbour.